lunanfoldomics/Cinnamon-GUI/README.md

 ## Dataset
 As example of implementation we uses the Sipakmed Dataset.

+The SIPaKMeD database is publicly available and it can be used for experimental purposes with the request to cite the following paper:

+Marina E. Plissiti, Panagiotis Dimitrakopoulos, Giorgos Sfikas, Christophoros Nikou, Olga Krikoni, Antonia Charchanti, SIPAKMED: A new dataset for feature and image based classification of normal and pathological cervical cells in Pap smear images, IEEE International Conference on Image Processing (ICIP) 2018, Athens, Greece, 7-10 October 2018.

 The Sipakmed database, which consists of 4049 color images of cells from cervical pap smears, represents a vital example of this tool.
 Images have been classified into five cellular subclasses: Superficial-Intermediate Cells, Parabasal Cells, Metaplastic Cells, Koilocytes, and Dyskeratocytes.
 For our work, the database was restructured into a numpy array and subsequently inserted into a Pandas DataFrame, with each row corresponding to a sequence of 65536 pixels, each represented by an RGB triplet for color and associated with an output label.
 Once loaded into a NumPy vector, the images are reshaped into 256x256 matrices.
 Once the Sipakmed dataset is downloaded, it needs to be unzipped into a directory, which we might call "sipakmed."
 The main directory structure of SipakMed is not particularly complex, but it is essential to understand where the images are located within the five cellular categories to correctly construct the pickle file.
 Therefore, a script must be generated to search for images within the sipakmed directory and generate the pickle file.
 Here is an example of how this can be done:
 Upload all the necessary Python libraries